Abhi-sheKkK/social_media_analysis/README.md

-📈 Social Media Performance Analysis
+📈 Social Media Performance Analysis by abhishek
 ====================================

 Welcome to the **Social Media Performance Analysis** project repository!
 This project was developed as part of the Pre-Hackathon assignment for the **Level Supermind Hackathon**.
 The goal was to create a basic analytics module to analyze engagement data from mock social media accounts using **Langflow** and **DataStax Astra DB**.